mattiaf/GettingCleaningData/CodeBook.md

 ## CODEBOOK

 This codebook contains a description of
-* the variables contained in the tidy.data.txt file
-* the naming convention for the variables
+* the variables contained in the tidy.data.txt file, and the naming convention for the variables
 * the procedure to obtain them used in the run_analysis.R code